land-boards/lb-Arduino-Code/libraries/IRremote/README.md

 ## Incompatibilities to other libraries and Arduino commands like tone() and analogWrite()
 If you use a library which requires the same timer as IRremote, you have a problem, since **the timer resource cannot be shared simultaneously** by both libraries.

+### Change timer
-The best approach is to change the timer used for IRremote, which can be accomplished by modifying the timer selection in [private/IRTimer.hpp](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/private/IRTimer.hpp).<br/>
+The best approach is to change the timer used for IRremote, which can be accomplished by specifying the timer before `#include <IRremote.hpp>`.<br/>
-For the AVR platform the code to modify looks like:
+The timer specifications available for your board can be found in [private/IRTimer.hpp](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/private/IRTimer.hpp).<br/>

 ```c++
 // Arduino Mega